hephaestus-compiler-project/types-bug-study-artifact/README.md

 ## RQ2: Bug Patterns (Section 3.2)

-For the second research question, first we will reproduce Figures 7a and 7b.
+For the second research question, we first reproduce Figures 7a and 7b.
-These figures demonstrates the distribution of bug patterns with regards to the compiler and the symptoms.
-Second, we will produce two tables, one for each figure that display the total values and the percentages of the patterns.
+These figures demonstrate the distribution of bug causes with regards to the examined compilers and symptoms.
+Second,
+we produce the above distributions in a tabular format.
+Run the following command:

 ```bash
 python scripts/rq2.py data/bugs.json --patterns figures/patterns.pdf \
     --patterns-symptoms figures/patterns_symptoms.pdf
 ```

-The above command produce the figures `figures/patterns.pdf` and `figures/patterns_symptoms.pdf`, and it prints the following in the standard output.
+The above command produces the figures `figures/patterns.pdf` and `figures/patterns_symptoms.pdf`, and it prints the following in the standard output.